austin-gregory/austingregory.tech/content/post/blog_howto.md

 ]
 +++

-Easly setup a site using Hugo static site generator.
+Easily setup a site using Hugo static site generator.
 Automatically push changes from GitHub to Azure Static WebApps.
-Hosting is free while in preveiw.
+Hosting is free while in preview.
 <!--more-->